Mission & Objectives

 A pilot project exploring the dotNeighborhoods initiative.

-To facilitate civic, community, cultural, and commercial advancement in New York City by advocating for the acquisition, development, and operation of the .nyc TLD as a public interest resource.
+To facilitate civic, community, cultural, and commercial advancement of cities by advocating for the acquisition, development, and operation of the city Top Level Domains as public interest resources.
 To educate New York's residents and organizations about the techniques and opportunities the .nyc offers for improving our lives and our city.

 - Create a policy framework for the development of the .nyc TLD and the equitable allocation, distribution, and administration of .nyc domain names;